emilpriver/go-hugo-portfolio/content/blog/ai/about-ai.md

 Vibe coding will pass.
 I don't think it will stay for much longer, mostly because we require developers to actually understand what we're working with, and vibe coding doesn't teach you—plus vibe coding creates too much slop.
 Instead, it will be more important to learn how to work with context and instructions to the AI.

 But there is one aspect of it which I think is great and dangerous.
-When you're a new developer, it's really easy to struggle with programming because it takes a lot of time to get feedback on what you're working with.
+When you're a new developer, it's really easy to struggle with programming because it sometimes takes time to get feedback on what you're working with.
 This is why Python or JavaScript are great languages to start with (even if JavaScript is a horrible language) because it's easy to get feedback on what you're building.
 This is also why it's great to start with frontend when you're new, because the hardest part of building frontends is not the design, and you can get feedback in the UI on all changes you make, which makes you feel more entitled and happy to continue programming.
 If you don't get the feedback, it's easy to enter a situation where you feel that you're not getting anywhere and you give up.

 But with an AI, we can get a lot of help on the way to building a bit more advanced stuff.
 When you're a new developer, it's not really the most important thing to learn everything—it's to keep going forward and building more stuff as you will learn more after a while.
 The only problem with vibe coding and learning is that it takes you more time to learn new stuff when you don't do it yourself.

 There are some services that claim non-technical people can build SaaS companies using their services, which of course is a lie.
 For the non-technical people I've talked to regarding this matter, a tool like Replit can be good when what they sell is not a SaaS offering—for example, they are a barber and need a website.
-When we try to vibe code a SaaS company using a prompt web interface, these "non-technical" founders often throw their money into a lake because what they want to build doesn't work and has tons of bugs and wrongly built solutions.
+When we try to vibe code a SaaS company using a prompt web interface, these "non-technical" founders often throw their money into a lake because what they want to build doesn't work and has tons of bugs and wrongly built solutions, because you need to understand software in order to write software.

 There is a saying in programming: the last 10% of the solution is 90% of the work.
 The last 10% is the details, such as how should we handle this amount of messages—should they be an HTTP handler or should we create a message queue?
 How should my system and the other system communicate?
 What is a product and what is an ingredient?
 This is the type of stuff that non-technical people don't understand and what the AI doesn't understand as well—the AI just generates code.